krishnakanthb13/amplenote-plugins/graphingutility/Graph Utility.md

 - August 25th, 2024 + August 26th, 2024 - Added Transpose for Row wise data.
 Disabled Auto populate column names and use the names already existing in the Table.
 Skipping download Image option, as right click and save as is enabled by default.
 Testing of all the feature mentioned earlier in this line, and also respective documentations required.
 Added Multiselect, in the backend still working on it (Will be applicable only for few charts!).

+- October 14th, 2024 - Updated the name of the selection.
+Added CSV Download Option.
+Tested.
+Rolled-out.

 ---

 ### <mark style="color:#F5614C;">**Implemented & Upcoming:**<!-- {"cycleColor":"23"} --></mark>